Top 10 Indoor Cat Breeds

 9. British Short Hair

-British Shorthairs tend to be rather large cats, usually weighing around 7 kg, though some can weigh as little as 4 kg and some as much as 9 kg.
-They stand between 30 and 35.5 cm tall.
-The lifespan of the British Shorthair is 14 to 20 years.
+Frequently referred to as “gentle giants”, they tend to be rather large cats, usually weighing around 7 kg, though some can weigh as little as 4 kg and some as much as 9 kg.
+Their lifespan is 14 to 20 years.

 Ragdolls weigh between 4.5 and 9 kg and live up to around 15 years old.